All Stories

 Sergio said the classes have definitely enhanced their skills as caregivers.

-“We are better for knowing more, for understanding more, and us learning more is better for all,” he said, adding that he most enjoys the practice they receive from the classes.
+“We are better CNAs for knowing more, for understanding more, and us learning more is better for all,” he said, adding that he most enjoys the practice they receive from the classes.

-“We are 20 years on the job and we still love most caring for the patients, and being compassionate with them,” he said.
+“We are 20 years on the job and we still love caring for the patients, and being compassionate with them,” he said.

 SEIU Local 2015 representative Karen Rodriguez admires the couple’s dedication to their jobs and to their patients.
 “It just shows that they are always willing to continue that quality care for their patients,” she said.
 “They know that the more educated you are the more skilled you are.
 They already have the compassion, the care factor there, so anything above that is just amazing.”